Opposite of restricted from taking action

-Opposite of physically ill or weakened
+Opposite of physically injured or hurt, typically unable to move

 Opposite of being in a disadvantaged or compromised state